victor-barbe/DevOps-project/README.md

 1. Continuous integration

-First to achieve continuous integration, we have to create a [`github/workflows`](github/workflows) file.
-This file will contain a main.yml program that will configure the paramters for the continuous inegration.
+First to achieve continuous integration, we have to create a [`main.yml`](.github/workflows/main.yml) file contained in the `.github/workflows` file.
+The main.yml fill will configure the parameters for the continuous inegration.

-Then, when pushing our project on github, git action will automatically test our code following the jobs that were defined in the [`main.yml`](main.yml).
+Then, when pushing our project on github, git action will automatically test our code following the jobs that were defined in the [`main.yml`](.github/workflows/main.yml).

 2. Continuous developpement

 To achieve continuous developpement, we are going to use heroku.
 First we need to create an heroku account, and get the API key to connect our secret to github.
-Then in the [`main.yml`](main.yml) file, we need to precise our email to authentify, as well as the application name.
+Then in the [`main.yml`](.github/workflows/main.yml) file, we need to precise our email to authentify, as well as the application name.
 The application name is a unique name we created on heroku using our account.

 Now when we make a new commit, git action will automatically test using the CI part, and then if the test are passed the application is automatically deployed as we can see on git action: